-More troubling is the label on most play sand sold in California, “known …to cause cancer.”
-I should note that the exact same sand is sold across the country but only California’s Proposition 65 requires the cancer warning to be on the package.
-The warning is compelling, and scary.
+Most play sand sold in California is labeled: “known …to cause cancer.”
+The exact same sand is sold across the country, but only California’s Proposition 65 requires the cancer warning to be on the package.
 The label warns of crystalline silica, the dust of which can cause fatal lung conditions with long-term exposure (“long-term” is the phrase to focus on here) .

-My understanding is that crystalline silica dust in play sand is unlikely as the particles are larger and we are not breathing them in.
-The documented cases are in industrial settings, where the sand is ground or hammered, resulting in lots of breathable dust over extended periods.
-There are not conclusive studies on children’s exposure, which definitely begs that more attention be paid.
+Crystalline silica dust in play sand is rare because the particles are larger, so we are not breathing them in.
+The documented cases prompting the labeling are in industrial settings, where the sand is ground or hammered, resulting in lots of breathable dust over extended periods.
+There are not conclusive studies on children’s exposure.

 And if you were thinking you would sneak some from the beach, know that beach sand is silica, too, though the fine dust would have been washed away by the water.
-Aside from the questionable legality of such a maneuver, this study shows that beach sand is full of contaminants from birds, sewage and urban run-off.
+Aside from the guilt you will feel for adding to the erosion problem, this study shows that beach sand is full of contaminants from birds, sewage and urban run-off.